factorhouse/kpow-secure/README.md

 ### Interpretation

-Kpow-Secure will interpret payloads where the plain-text is in `java.util.Properties` format.
+Kpow-Secure will interpret payloads where the plaintext is in `java.util.Properties` format.

 See [dev-resources/secure/props.env](dev-resources/secure/props.env) for an example of the flexibility of Java Properties encoding.